mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

     ```

     Most R packages are available through Conda, so feel free to install other
-    packages you need to this environment.
+    packages you need in this environment.

     See our [R documentation](../software/R.md) for more information.